A faster spinning Earth may cause timekeepers to subtract a second from world clocks

 Then add in the “weird” effect of subtracting, not adding a leap second, Agnew said.
 It’s likely to be tougher to skip a second because software programs are designed to add, not subtract time, McCarthy said.

-McCarthy said the trend toward needing a negative leap second is clear, but he thinks it has more to do with the Earth becoming more round from geologic shifts from the end of the last ice age.
+McCarthy said the trend toward needing a negative leap second is clear, but he thinks it’s more to do with the Earth becoming more round from geologic shifts from the end of the last ice age.

 Three other outside scientists said Agnew's study makes sense, calling his evidence compelling.